Playwright’s Journal 2026 – James Hutchison

 It’s a film within a film.

 Oh, and Rich Little is an impressionist and voice actor.
 He was a household name at one time.
 But his fame has faded.
-And the people he imitated are mostly forgotten.
+And a great many of the people he imitated are mostly forgotten.
 But you can still catch him in Vegas.
+Although, I just checked his website and no upcoming shows are listed.

-When you look back at all the iconic actors that Little used to imitate they all had really distinct voices and mannerisms.
-Humphrey Bogart, Jack Benny, George Burns, W.C.
-Field, Peter Lorre.
+When you look back at all the iconic actors that Little used to imitate one of the things you notice is they all had really distinct voices and mannerisms.
+George Burns.
+Groucho Marx, Jimmy Stewart.
+James Cagney.
+Humphrey Bogart, James Mason.
+Jack Benny and many more.

 Each of these actors was unique and memorable.